cakephp/docs/en/migrations.rst

     The following way of using the command has been deprecated.
 Use it only if you are using a version of the plugin < 1.4.0.

-This command expects the migration version number as argument
+This command expects the migration version number as argument:

 .. code-block:: bash

     $ bin/cake migrations mark_migrated 20150420082532

 If you wish to mark all migrations as migrated, you can use the ``all`` special value.
-If you use it, it will mark all found migrations as migrated
+If you use it, it will mark all found migrations as migrated:

 .. code-block:: bash